Asd-g/AviSynth-SmoothUV2/README.md

     If frame properties aren't supported or there is no property "_FieldBased" - 0.\
     0: Progressive frame.\
     1: Interlaced frame.\
     Default: -1.

+- opt\
+    Sets which cpu optimizations to use.\
+    -1: Auto-detect.\
+    0: Use C++ code.\
+    1: Use SSE4.1 code.\
+    Default: -1.

+- dither\
+    How to convert the internal 16-bit calculation to the clip depth (when clip depth < 16-bit).\
+    -1: Rounding.\
+    0: Ordered dither.\
+    1: Error diffusion (Floyd-Steinberg).\
+    Default: -1.

 # Building